Adidas Fan Kit 2026 Scam: msgdeal.cc and 2-Euro Trap

 If You Paid A Small Fee

 Contact your bank or payment provider immediately.
-Tell them the payment was connected to a suspected phishing/prize scam.
+Tell them the payment was connected to a suspected phishing/prize scam, ask about blocking follow-up charges, and consider replacing the card if the page collected full card details.
 Save the transaction record, the domain, screenshots, chat messages, and any phone numbers or account names used in the payment request.

 If You Downloaded Anything

 Do not open the file again.
-Delete the download, check browser extensions and notification permissions, and scan the device with a trusted security tool.
-If popups, redirects, unwanted extensions, or suspicious startup items appeared afterward, investigate before signing in to sensitive accounts.
+Delete the download, check browser extensions and notification permissions, and review recently installed apps.
+If popups, redirects, unwanted extensions, suspicious startup items, or repeated security warnings appeared afterward, scan the device before signing in to banking, email, or shopping accounts.

 How To Verify A Real Adidas Promotion